A new way to unify all fermion and boson fields, including gravity: Internal spaces of second quantised fermion and boson fields

 \subsection{Fermions and bosons creation operators}

-The creation operators for either fermions or bosons must be defined as the tensor products, $*_{T}$, of both contributions, the ``basis vectors'' describing the internal space of fermions or bosons and the basis in ordinary space-time in the momentum or coordinate representation.\\ {\it To the boson second quantized fields we need to add the space index $\alpha$.}
+The creation operators for either fermions or bosons must be defined as the tensor products, $*_{T}$, of both contributions, the ``basis vectors'' describing the internal space of fermions or bosons and the basis in ordinary space-time in the momentum or coordinate representation~\footnote{ To the boson second quantised fields, we need to add the space index $\alpha$.
+Since our space-time is flat, we shall use $a$ instead of $\alpha$, and $n$ instead of $\mu$ and for the scalar index, $a\ge 5$, (our fermions and bosons have non-zero momentum only in $d=(3+1)$ of ordinary space-time) index $s$. }.

 Let us start with the definition of the single particle states in ordinary space-time in momentum representation, briefly overviewing Refs.~\cite{n2024NPB}, (\cite{nh2021RPPNP}, Subsect.~3.3 and App.
 J).